I am a PhD student in economics at Aalto University and Helsinki GSE.

 My main research interests are in labour and innovation economics, and I am particularly interested in gender differences and why they persist.

-My research projects are presented below.
+My job market paper and other research projects are presented below.

 E-mail: atte.pudas@aalto.fi